joeclark-phd/databasebook-postgres/manuscript/chapter01.md

            \g or terminate with semicolon to execute query
            \q to quit

 By default, when you start `psql` you're connecting to the database with the same name as  your PostgreSQL username.
-For those of you on Windows, if you followed my installation instructions (in Appendix A), that will be "postgres".
-For Mac and Linux users, the default database will be named the same as your computer login name, hence my username "joeclark" appears in the code samples above.
+If you installed Postgres using Docker, or used an installer on Windows, that will probably be "postgres".
+If you installed it on a Mac or Linux machine, the default database may have the same name as your computer login name.
 Any SQL commands you enter at the prompt will be executed on the default database's tables, and that isn't what we want.
 To switch over to the new database you created, use the `\c` command:

-    joeclark=# \c lab1
+    postgres=# \c lab1
-    You are now connected to database "lab1" as user "joeclark". lab1=#
+    You are now connected to database "lab1" as user "postgres". lab1=#

 Notice that the prompt changes to tell you which database you're working in.